ETS-ReactNative5/codeenginetrysample/README.md

-# Deploy a Microservices App to IBM Cloud Code Engine
+# Deploy an app to IBM Cloud Code Engine

-This code pattern introduces you to [Code Engine](https://www.ibm.com/cloud/code-engine) and shows how to deploy a microservice travel application to the managed serverless platform.
-The travel application used in this code pattern is a part of the [Bee Travels](https://bee-travels.github.io/) project that focuses on some of the first version services of the application.
+This code pattern introduces you to [Code Engine](https://www.ibm.com/cloud/code-engine) and shows how to deploy an application to the managed serverless platform.
+The application used in this code pattern is a part of the [Bee Travels project](https://bee-travels.github.io/) that focuses on some of the first version services of the application.

 The services included in this code pattern are:

 * Destination v1 (Node.js)